Run This Town: Critical reception

 "Run This Town" received mixed reviews from music critics.
 Following the leak of the song, Tom Breihan, Pitchfork gave a positive review.
 "The new Jay-Z/Rihanna/Kanye West track from 'The Blueprint 3', leaked this morning, and it bangs.
 Jay's 'D.O.A.
 (Death of Auto-Tune)' left the impression that The Blueprint 3 might be a cantankerous grumpy-old-man rap album, but 'Run This Town' totally obliterates that.
-Thanks to a molten motivational Rihanna chorus, it's pop-friendly as hell, without compromising Jay's fundamental hardness.
+Thanks to a molten motivational Rihanna chorus, it's pop-friendly as ----, without compromising Jay's fundamental hardness.
 And Jay is actually rapping like he cares, something he's only done intermittently over the last few years.
-Still, Kanye gets the hottest line on the song: 'What you think I rap for, to push a fuckin' RAV 4?'"
+Still, Kanye gets the hottest line on the song: 'What you think I rap for, to push a ------' RAV 4?'"
 Following the album's release, Pitchfork made another review of the song, again praising the track.
 "There's something for everybody: Jay [-Z] sounds engaged in a way he rarely has since unretiring, Rihanna coos those "ay ay"s the radio loves, and Kanye West, as you may have read, once again upstages the guy he's producing.
 Rihanna's hook may not be Auto-Tune'd, but it's definitely autopilot."

 About.com felt that Jay-Z lacked presence, writing, "It looks like someone finally got tired of being bullied by 'Big Brother'.
 Roc Nation dropped the ball on the song credit though; it was supposed to read 'Kanye West Featuring Rihanna,' because 'Ye murdered Jay on his own track.
 But that's not saying much because Jay was running this race on one foot.
 In other words, Kanye didn't win, Jay lost".
 Digital Spy gave a mixed review of the song.
 "Boasting three of the biggest stars from the worlds of hip-hop and R&B, 'Run This Town' was never going to be a flop, but neither is it a roaring success.
 Kanye's slick rapping ("Reebok baby, you need to try some new things, have you ever had shoes without shoestrings?") and Rihanna's "hey-hey" chorus hook make Jay-Z seem surplus to requirements, which surely can't have been the aim.
 The chaotic military march beats are impressive – and hats off to Jigga for snubbing Auto-Tune – but this track still doesn't seem fitting of an artist considered a groundbreaking rap legend.